Help us improve our websiteSend feedback

 Archival materials may contain materials with sensitive or confidential information that is protected under federal and/or state right to privacy laws or other regulations.
 While we make a good faith effort to identify and remove such materials, some may be missed during our processing.
 If a researcher finds sensitive personal information in a collection, please bring it to the attention of the reading room staff.

-Born a "Corn Husker" in Gibbon, Nebraska in the spring of 1916, Maurie Webster and his-family made their way west to Tacoma, Washington to make a better life.
-As a senior at Stadium High School he studied speech, drama and debate which became his tools in life.
+Maurice Webster was born in Gibbon, Nebraska in the spring of 1916.
+His family moved to Tacoma, Washington to make a better life.
+As a senior at Stadium High School he studied speech, drama and debate.
 In 1932 at the age of 16 he became one of the youngest radio announcers at KVI Tacoma and later become the station's chief announcer.

 For 2 years he was with naval intelligence in Los Angeles and later transferred to Harvard University to direct the Technical Radio Instruction Deptartment at the Navy's Communication School as a Lt.
 Commander.
-After the war he remained in the Naval Reserve and in July 19S2 was named Commander and eventually became a Captain when he retired from the Navy.
+After the war he remained in the Naval Reserve and in July 1952 was named Commander and was a Captain at the time he retired from the Navy.
 After the war he returned to KNX-CBS where he remained for 21 years eventually becoming General Sales Manager of Stations and the Radio Pacific Network.

-In 1956 Maurie was promoted to Station Manager of KCBS radio in San Francisco.
-While in "the city by the bay," he became involved with numerous community projects and is credited with organizing and starting "plant a tree week" which won awards and enhanced San Francisco.
+In 1956 Maurice was promoted to Station Manager of KCBS radio in San Francisco.
+He became involved with numerous community projects and is credited with organizing and starting "plant a tree week" which won awards and enhanced San Francisco.
 In 1961 he received a special commendation from the White House for "Viewpoint Around The World" a feature during which KCBS radio listeners heard the viewpoints of the average citizen from 20 foreign countries.
 It was also during this time as General Manager that KCBS gained national recognition as the world's oldest broadcasting station.

 *The above is a biography supplied by the donor with minor typographical revisions by Jen Wachtel.

-This collection was donated to the University of Maryland Libraries by Maurice Webster's daughter, Susan Rebentisch, on March 25, 2019.
-Rebentisch donated materials that Webster had accumulated throughout his career.
+This collection was donated to the University of Maryland Libraries by Maurice Webster's daughter, Susan Rebentisch, in 2 groupings in 2019.

 This collection has been minimally processed.
 Aside from some rough groupings of similar material, the collection came to the Libraries in no particular order.
 The processing archivist loosely arranged files by date, topic, and format, however, there is overlap among dates and formats